johnmcfarlane/wss/README.md

 Many CMake projects couple tools to the build system explicitly.
 This approach is often brittle, inflexible and overly-complex.
-In some cases, the projects' CMake scripts becomes such a maintenance burden that they spill out into their own repository or docker container!

 WSS makes effective use of CMake by keeping configuration scripts minimal, declarative and decoupled.
-In this way, the code can be configured, built and tested against an unlimited set of toolchains, package managers, and other development tools.
+In this way, the code can be configured, built and tested against an open set of toolchains, package managers, and other development tools.

 The codebase represents multiple CMake targets and thousands of lines of code.